Social Order Maintenance Act

 1. Intending to cause trouble by gathering a crowd at parks, stations, wharfs, airports, or other public places and refusing to leave that may hamper public order after having been ordered to disperse by the competent authorities.

-2. Buying transportation or entertainment tickets with no intention to use and reselling them for profits.
+2. Buying transportation or entertainment tickets without intention to use and resell them for profit.

 4. Transportation drivers overcharging a passenger after a fare has been set, intentionally making the ride difficult for a passenger, or deceptively overcharging a passenger by an amount exceeding common practice.